-This course addresses the growing diversity within congregations and communities, as wellas the increasing diverse expecttions of clergy as public leaders.
+This course addresses the growing diversity within congregations and communities, as well as the increasing diverse expectations of clergy as public leaders.
 Students will learn skills to practice church and public leadership with effectiveness and integrity.
+3 credit hours

 DM-PE605 Leadership for the Public Church